-Here at Hodge Jones & Allen Solicitors, we are committed to helping those affected by mesothelioma from asbestos exposure.
-Our specialist team of solicitors are on hand to offer legal advice and help you seek the compensation you deserve if you have been exposed to asbestos in your line of work.
+Here at Hodge Jones & Allen, we are committed to helping those affected by Mesothelioma from Asbestos exposure.
+Our specialist team of Solicitors are on hand to offer legal advice and help you seek the compensation you deserve if you have been exposed to Asbestos in your line of work.

-Contact our specialist team of mesothelioma solicitors today on
+Contact our specialist team of Mesothelioma Solicitors today on0808 271 9413

 request a call back.